jiadong324/1KG_LongRead_SV/README.md

 HG002 and HG005 are included as part of the HPRC dataset.
 We also included NA12877 and NA12878.
 NA12878 is also one of the genomes sequenced by GIAB and HGSVC.
-NA12877 is sequenced by IB-ONT but we used the assembly and data published in [David Porubsky et al. Nature 2025](https://www.nature.com/articles/s41586-025-08922-2)
+NA12877 is sequenced by BI-ONT but we used the assembly and data published in [David Porubsky et al. Nature 2025](https://www.nature.com/articles/s41586-025-08922-2)

 | Dataset | Genomes | Platform      |
 |---------|---------|---------------|